Did you know?

 When not hunting, American lobsters love to hind in rocky crevices, making them hard to spot

-Diet
+Diet & Feeding

+They occasionally scavenge on dead animals that have sunk to the seafloor.
+However, mollusks, clams, worms, and echinoderms dominate their diet across different habitats.
 These lobsters are also typically nocturnal hunters.
 So they are great at using their strong sense of smell to locate prey at night.

 Reproduction

 American lobsters mate after the female has molted and her exoskeleton is soft.
-The female releases a substance known as pheromone into the water to trigger the males to begin a courtship.
+The female releases a substance known as pheromone into the water to trigger the males to begin courtship.

-The females release thousands of eggs through the oviduct and are fertilized by the stored sperm.
+The egg-bearing females release thousands of eggs through the oviduct that are fertilized by the stored sperm into the water.
 The eggs are then attached to the female’s abdomen with a sticky substance.
-After hatching, the young lobsters drift freely with ocean currents before settling on the floor and undergoing a series of molts as they grow into adults.

 Threats

-Bacterial infections like red-tail can cause the death of millions of otherwise healthy lobsters within minutes.
+Bacterial infections like red-tail can cause the death of millions of healthy lobsters within minutes.
 Epizootic shell disease often causes black lesions on the lobster’s dorsal carapaces.
 This can reduce their salability and cause deaths.

 The lobster’s habitat is also threatened by coast development and pollution from agriculture, industry, and other human activities.
+Climate change could potentially put lobsters under stress in certain regions while boosting populations in others.
+However, it also encourages the northward migration of warm-water species.

-Facts About the American Lobster
+5 Curious Facts About American Lobsters

 1. American lobsters are famous for their distinctive claws, which can be used for defense and catching prey.